 Relax Your Muscles Fully

 Release the tension from your body, and you’ll find stressful thoughts drifting away from you.
 Lie flat on your bed and allow your body to loosen up.
 Take a breath and exhale deeply.
+This is one of the simplest methods for anyone who wishes to learn how to turn off thoughts at night.
 If this works for you, you can be sure to have a good night’s sleep.

 Slow Your Breath, Slow Your Mind

 Sleep therapists and psychologists are most often confronted with questions like ‘how to clear my mind so I can sleep?’ or ‘how to clear my head so I can sleep?’.
 They usually recommend the simplest solutions first.
 Your breath is a tool that can help you relax your body and mind, slowing that train of thoughts that keeps you up all night.
 Practice deep breathing and you’ll notice your brain and heart now have a soothing rhythm, giving you a more peaceful mental environment for sleep.

 Before you write in, to online advice forums asking ‘how to clear my mind so I can sleep?’, consider this practice first.
 If you have a lot of thoughts and simply can’t figure out if they are positive or negative, just write them down.
 It’ll make you feel calmer, as there’s nothing more soothing than putting your thoughts onto a piece of paper.
 Keep a notepad and a pen by your bedside table so that you don’t need to look for one in the middle of the night.
 Making notes on your cell phone may seem like a better idea, but is counterproductive because of the blue light that has a stimulating effect.
 Not to mention, you’ll probably end up scrolling through your Instagram or watching Netflix.